-Why see just one improv team, when you can watch two for the same price?
-Check out CATCh's longest running teams, Third Place Brenda & Sunday Supper.
+Why see just one improv show, when you can get two for the same price?

 Come See a Show

 Check out our videos

 Learn more about the different teams you can see at CATCh, from house teams to independent regulars!